-LUNA is used as a governance token for staking and acts as the collateral (an asset that stablecoins on the blockchain are pegged to).
+LUNA is a governance token for staking and acts as collateral (an asset that stablecoins on the blockchain are pegged to).
 By staking their LUNA token, validators earn rewards and contribute to the network’s protocol.

 For validators to mine LUNA, they must first stake their tokens on the blockchain.
-Validators with higher LUNA tokens have a higher chance to generate the next Terra block and earn a token.
+Validators with more LUNA tokens have a higher chance of generating the next Terra block and earning a token.

 Criticisms of LUNA

 LUNA has often been praised for its features while simultaneously coming under fire for several reasons.
 Some of the issues include: